-Mexico: In presidential elections, Andrés Manuel López Obrador of the National Regeneration Movement (MORENA) wins about 54% of the vote, Ricardo Anaya of the National Action Party (PAN) about 23%, and José Antonio Meade of the Institutional Revolutionary Party (PRI) about 17%.
-Turnout is about 63%.
+Mexico: In presidential elections, Andrés Manuel López Obrador of the National Regeneration Movement (MORENA) wins 54.8% of the vote, Ricardo Anaya of the National Action Party (PAN) 22.9%, and José Antonio Meade of the Institutional Revolutionary Party (PRI) 16.9%.
+Turnout is 63.4%.
 Winners of gubernatorial elections:

 Switzerland: Monica Gschwind becomes president of the government of Basel-Land, Robert Küng president of the government of Luzern, Res Schmid Landammann of Nidwalden, Christoph Amstad Landammann of Obwalden, and Kaspar Michel Landammann of Schwyz.